sf-playground/inc/README.md

 ## Paid support

-*In this model, the code is freely available, but users need to pay to receive support from the project's maintainers.
-That might mean charging for access to the issue tracker, office hours, a community Slack, or an SLA (service-level agreement).*
+In this model, the font is freely available, but users need to pay to receive support from the project's maintainers.
+That might mean charging for access to the issue tracker, office hours, a community Slack, or an SLA (service-level agreement).

 #### Pros